-3. How do I take my dog on an airplane?top
+Can I take my service dog on an airplane?

+Yes.
 Many of the airlines will ask that you notify them in advance of travel that a service dog will be accompanying you.
-We recommend informing the airline at booking that you will have a service dog with you and let them know that your dog will be clearly marked with his/her service ID when you arrive at the airport.
+We recommend informing the airline at booking that you will have a service dog with you and let them know that your dog will be clearly marked.

 No. The ADA prohibits any discrimination so the size of your dog means nothing.
 Airlines are required to allow the dog to accompany you to your seat regardless of the size of your service dog.

-5. What are businesses allowed to ask me when I have my dog with me?top
+What are businesses allowed to ask when I have my service dog with me?

 They may NOT ask what your disability is or anything else.

-There have been many lawsuits brought on businesses that do not follow the ADA rules.
-For instance, I have heard of clients of ours who have settled with very large restaurant chains for thousands of dollars for not being allowed entry.
-We recommend first writing a letter to the manager/owner of the establishment letting them know about your situation and try to resolve the matter that way.
-In the worst case scenario you can always find a lawyer that specializes in ADA cases.
+Businesses that do not follow the ADA laws are setting themselves up to a potential lawsuit.
+We recommend first writing a letter to the manager/owner of the establishment letting them know about your situation and try to resolve the matter in a quick and direct manner.
+In the worst case scenario, you can always find a lawyer that specializes in ADA cases.

-8. Can a business ever ask me to leave when I’m with my service dog?top
+Can a business ever ask me to leave when I’m with my service dog?

-9. Is my dog required to wear any identifying clothes or a harness?top
+Is my dog required to wear any identifying clothes or a harness?

-11. What if I want to register my dog as an emotional support animal?top
+What if I want to register my dog as an emotional support animal?

 If you would like to register your dog as an emotional support animal, please visit our sister site: www.esaregistration.org.